Workload-Aware Incremental Reclustering in Cloud Data Warehouses: EVALUATION

 Compared to TPC-H, DSB has more complex schema with multiple fact tables.
 DSB's query templates target (i) complex joins (averaging a degree of 10.8), (ii) more filters on diverse table columns, and (iii) LIMIT queries \cite{DBLP:journals/pvldb/DingCGN21}.

-We follow the similar settings as in the TPC-H above.
+We follow settings similar to the TPC-H setup above.
 The workload consists of 6 periods, each containing 12 batches.
 An initial dataset (SF=240) and these 72 ``refresh runs'' ingestions bring the final scale factor to around 720.
-The first two periods ($\mathbf{P1, P2}$) expands the initial data pool.
+The first two periods ($\mathbf{P1, P2}$) expand the initial data pool.
 Reclustering begins from $\mathbf{P3}$ and targets the three largest fact tables: \texttt{store\_sales}, \texttt{catalog\_sales}, and \texttt{web\_sales}.
 Each batch includes all 30 DSB queries that filter on these tables.
 Predicate values are sampled from DSB's default Gaussian ($\sigma=2$) distribution, with dates centered on a reference month that advances by one month per batch.
 We set the workload shifting rate to 100\% and fix query selectivity at a two-month interval. }